Source: KMS Solutions

-So what are the features that users expect from banks and how they are addressing their needs?
+So what features do users expect from banks, and how are they addressing customers’ needs?
 Here are some advanced banking app capabilities that financial institutions should consider implementing to keep on top of consumer preferences.

 Which Emerging Mobile Banking Features Do Consumers Want?